roipoussiere/cadquery-vscode/README.md

 # VSCode CadQuery extension

+---

+**Important note:**

+This extension is no longer compatible with the new version of CadQuery Server.
+Until this is resolved, please use the [LivePreview extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) instead:

+1. install LivePreview;
+2. `ctrl+shift+P` -> Simple Browser: Show
+3. update the url according to your running CadQuery server instance (ie. `127.0.0.1:5000`).

+---

 VSCode extension that integrates [CadQuery Server](https://github.com/roipoussiere/cadquery-server) in VSCode.

 CadQuery Server is a web server used to render 3d models from CadQuery code loaded dynamically.